Guidelines for Authors

 Proofreading and publication

-After the contribution has been accepted and typeset, you will be notified and be able to:
+After manuscripts are accepted and typeset, authors will be notified and be able to:

-• Send a short description and an image to be used for posting on social media;
+• send a short description and an image to be used for posting on social media, if requested;

-• approve the document for publication, unless there are typesetter’s queries that need your reply.
+• approve the document for publication , if there are no queries.

-When you approve the document for publication, or after your requested corrections have been implemented, the document is ready to be published in pdf, epub and html formats.
-Publication will take place acording to the journal schedule.
-Please subscribe to the JCOM publication alert on the JCOM home page to be notified about publication.
-At the time of publication the article will receive a definitive publication ID and a DOI.
+When authors approve manuscripts for publication, or after their requested corrections have been implemented, manuscripts are ready to be published in pdf, epub and html formats.
+Publication will take place according to the journal schedule.
+Please subscribe to the JCOM publication alert to be notified about publication.

 Terms and policies